MarcSkovMadsen/awesome-streamlit/AWESOME-STREAMLIT.md

 Jupyter recently (Jun 2019) [announced](https://blog.jupyter.org/and-voil%C3%A0-f6a2c08a4a93) Voila which can transform Jupyter notebooks to standalone applications and dashboards.

 The approach is different than that of Streamlit.
-I do not yet know how they compare.
-But I believe the code in your editor, use caching and only transfer incremental data of Streamlit is a very strong approach.
-Whether Streamlit can compeet with the massive popularity and library of widgets of Jupyter is yet to be seen.
+I have not yet tried Voila.

+But for now I believe that the code in your editor, use caching and only transfer incremental data of Streamlit is a very strong and unique approach.
+Also the magical api of Streamlit is different but very, very simple to use.

+Whether Streamlit can compete with the massive popularity and library of widgets of Jupyter is yet to be seen.
+Or whether Voila will quickly learn from Streamlit.

 See [Hacker News Discussion](https://news.ycombinator.com/item?id=21158487) for a little bit of technical discussion.